ChrisLoucaides/clean-code-notes/src/main/chapter_1_clean_code/Chapter 1.md

 True professionals know that you won't make the deadline by making that mess.
 The only way to go fast is by keeping the project's code clean at all times.

+### The Art of Clean Code?
+How do we write clean code?
+First of all, there's no point in writing clean code if you don't know what that means.

+Writing clean code is much like painting a picture.
+It is easy to distinguish a bad painting, but being able to recognise a good painting also doesn't mean we are good artists.
+Therefore, being able to recognise clean code doesn't mean we know how to write clean code.

+Everyone starts by writing bad code, but over time, through the disciplined use of a myriad of little techniques, we acquire a sense of cleanliness to our code.
+A programmer that does not have this "code sense" (as Uncle Bob calls it), can look at messy code, recognise the mess, but will have no idea how to tidy it up.
+A programmer *with* code sense, is able to apply their experiences and transform this code, into a much tidier version of itself.